AGProjects/sylkrtc.js/API.md

 Getter property for the `Identity` of the message sender.

+#### Message.receiver

+Getter property for the uri of the message receiver.

 #### Message.timestamp

 Getter property for the `Date` object of the message.